mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-4-26-Cartesian-World-Models.md

 Humans have historically thought they were different from the environment.
 When humans discovered they were made of atoms, they were still able to act.
 Anthropomorphizing, humans have empirically been robust to ontological crises, so AIs might also be robust.

 Even if structural agents can continue acting upon discovering the Cartesian boundary is not real, there might be other undesirable effects.
-If the agent begins conceptualizing itself as the entire universe, a utility function over $\text{decide}$ reduces to a utility function over environmental states; desirable properties of structural agents are lost.
+If the agent begins conceptualizing itself as the entire universe, a utility function over $$\text{decide}$$ reduces to a utility function over environmental states; desirable properties of structural agents are lost.
 As another example, the agent could start conceptualizing "become a different type of agent" as an action, which might cause it to self-modify into an agent that lacks desirable properties.

 In general, the way a structural agent models the CWM boundary might change the action set and the internal state set.
 Depending on how the agent's utility function generalizes, this might cause undesirable behavior.

 ## Myopia might be needed

 Purely consequential act/internal-based farsighted agents are incorrigible.
 If an approval-maximizing agent picks the action trajectory that maximizes total approval, it will avoid being shut down to gain high approval later.
-While structural agents avoid some of these problems, the highest utility $\text{decide}$ function needs to be myopic, else the problem reappears.
+While structural agents avoid some of these problems, the highest utility $$\text{decide}$$ function needs to be myopic, else the problem reappears.
 The base utility function output by a conditional utility function must also be myopia, else the agent will act to preserve its utility function across time.

 This analysis suggests myopia might be necessary for safe agents, where myopic agents "only care about the current episode" and "will never sacrifice reward now for reward later."
 Currently, myopia is not understood well enough to know whether it is sufficient.
 Myopia also has a [number of open problems](https://www.alignmentforum.org/posts/LCLBnmwdxkkz5fNvH/open-problems-with-myopia).